kanaya/Pineapple_IIc/README.md

 | K1          | G5V-1             |                                   |
 | Con.
 Relay  | PH 3p             |                                   |

+Also you need to bridge 4-8 pins of JP1.

 ### To use I2C

 | Component   | Value             | Note                              |